 Both of these western cities have also enacted regulations that promote investment from Chinese with experience abroad (in Chinese, this term is “海归”, not “海龟”, which is sometimes mistakenly used by foreigners, and means “sea turtle”!).
 The Measures of Chongqing Municipality on the Promotion of Development specifically provide that “local governments should focus their efforts on companies that are [ . . . ] established by Chinese citizens with experience abroad[.]”

-Sichuan Province actually has a separate regulation called the Measures of Sichuan Province on the Protection of Investment Rights of Overseas Chinese Citizens, which provides a slew of exclusive protections for returning Chinese including 1) being treated as Sichuan citizens under the law, regardless of where they are from, 2) company tax exemptions for returning Chinese that use new technology or patents, and 3) relaxed remittance policies so that returning Chinese may send money earned in Sichuan to other countries.
+Sichuan Province actually has a separate regulation called the Measures of Sichuan Province on the Protection of Investment.
+Rights of Overseas Chinese Citizens, which provides a slew of exclusive protections for returning Chinese including.
+1) The law treats them as Sichuan citizens, regardless of their place of origin.
+2) Company tax exemptions for returning Chinese that use new technology or patents.
+3) Relaxed remittance policies so that returning Chinese may send money earned in Sichuan to other countries.

 Environmental and Societal Protections

-Chongqing, Chengdu, and Sichuan Province have also instituted several environmental and societal protections within the past few years.
-These regulations are generally more lax than their east coast counterparts, but are also more stringent than the regulations in less developed areas of Western China.
+Chongqing, Chengdu, and Sichuan Provinces have also instituted several environmental and societal protections within the past few years.
+These regulations are generally laxer than their east coast counterparts.
+But are also more stringent than the regulations in less developed areas of Western China financial .
 Manufacturers should thus consider how these regulations will affect their operations.

-In comparison to regulations that promote local economies, these regulations are often more vague and set standards that are difficult to impossible to monitor.
-A great example is the Measures of Chongqing Municipality on the Promotion of Forest Expansion, which requires that at least 45 percent of Chongqing’s overall land must be covered by forest, and that at least 39 percent of urban areas must be covered by forest.
-Not only is it difficult to determine what percentage of a large populated area is covered by forest, but the regulations do not provide how Chongqing will enforce this requirement.
+In comparison to regulations that promote local economies.
+These regulations are often more vague and set standards that are difficult to impossible to monitor.
+A great example is the Measures of Chongqing Municipality on the Promotion of Forest Expansion.
+The requirement is that Chongqing must have at least 45 per cent forest cover over its overall land and at least 39 percent forest cover over its urban areas.
+Determining the forest cover percentage of a densely populated area is not an easy task.
+The regulations do not provide how Chongqing will enforce this requirement.

-Local environmental and societal regulations typically do not directly affect foreign companies that sell their goods and services to the local market.
-Generally speaking, foreign companies should be able to avoid regulatory complications if they adhere to the standards that they already established in other markets such as in East China.
-Of course, it is important that foreign companies always monitor product standards when utilizing new manufacturers, especially if those manufacturers are based in less-developed areas.
+Local environmental and societal regulations typically do not directly affect foreign companies.
+They sell their goods and services to the local market.
+Generally speaking, foreign companies should be able to avoid regulatory complications.
+If they adhere to the standards that they already established in other markets such as in East China.
+Of course, it is important that foreign companies always monitor product standards.
+When utilizing new manufacturers, especially if those manufacturers are based in less-developed areas.